toddm-ClaybookAdvisors/layercake-method/CHAT_LOG.md

 These comments are intended to help someone new to game development understand the core structure of the loop, state management, and rendering model.

+## Prompt 0007: Suggest Next Steps for Gameplay Evolution

+**Instruction:**

+One very powerful aspect of coding with an LLM is its ability to look ahead based on the current development direction and make strategic suggestions.
+Based on the current state of the game (a movable player on a large ASCII map), suggest five logical next steps to continue developing the game.
+Rank them in order of impact or importance to gameplay and user experience.
+Do not write any code.

+**Result:**

+→ See: PROMPTS.md
+→ Commit: 0007 (Suggest next steps for gameplay evolution)